Borys Prykhodko: Political career

 During the 2019 Ukrainian parliamentary election, Prykhodko ran as an independent to become a People's Deputy of Ukraine in Ukraine's 210th electoral district, located in Chernihiv Oblast.
-He was successfully elected, defeating the next-closest candidate, Serhiy Korovchenko, by a difference of only 38 votes.
+He was elected, defeating the next-closest candidate, Serhiy Korovchenko, by a difference of only 38 votes.
 In the aftermath of the election, a legal battle ensued in court, during which it was determined that up to 5% of votes from an elderly care home in the district could have been falsified.
 Eventually, the Central Election Commission of Ukraine took counting votes into its own hands, declaring Prykhodko the winner on 16 August 2019.

 In the Verkhovna Rada (national parliament of Ukraine), Prykhodko joined the Dovira parliamentary group, as well as the Verkhovna Rada Economic Development Committee.

 Prykhodko was successfully elected to the Chernihiv Oblast Council concurrently with his People's Deputy role in the 2020 Ukrainian local elections as a member of Our Land.